 • 5 habanero chiles, cut in half and seeds removed

-1. Combine all the ingredients, except for the habaneros, in a saucepan and bring to a boil.
+1. Combine all ingredients, except for the habaneros, in a saucepan and bring to a boil.
 Boil until the carrots are soft.

 2. Place all the ingredients in a blender or food processor and puree until smooth.
 Strain for a smoother sauce.
-Pour into sterilized jars and refrigerate.

 Yield: 2 1/2 cups